All risk-free investments you can try on Binance as a beginner (and what’s the risk)

-Binance Saving supports both Dollar level risk free and Token level risk free investment.
+Binance Saving supports both Dollar level risk-free and Token level risk-free investments.

 Return: 6% p.a. for stable coin (e.g. USDT / BUSD) / 1.2% p.a. for Bitcoin

-If you are certain that you won’t withdraw your money from saving account for a fixed period (7/14/30 days), you can apply for a Fixed Saving.
-You can still redeem early and transfer money back to spot account at anytime, but you will lose all the interest payment you received, should you choose to do so.
+If you are certain that you won’t withdraw your money from your saving account for a fixed period (7/14/30 days), you can apply for a Fixed Saving.
+You can still redeem early and transfer money back to the spot account at any time, but you will lose all the interest payment you received, should you choose to do so.

 The most obvious reason is that many traders on Binance trade on margin, meaning that they need to borrow money from other users for leverage trading.
 Binance has a sophisticated margin system that control the maximum loss a leverage trade could occur, thus providing a risk-free environment for lend-and-borrow.

 If you feel like you have spare cash, it is always nice to deposit them to Binance saving, and earn 6% p.a., a perfect dollar level risk free return.